SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ### Functions, returning multiple values

 In practice, there are some cases in which we need a function that returns more than one element as a result.
-In the **Javascript** language, there are 2 ways of doing that.
+In the **JavaScript** language, there are 2 ways of doing that.
 They are with **destruction** and by **returning an object**.

 #### Destruction